natalieagus/beta-assembler/README.md

 This assembler is made by Alex, a 2024 CSD graduate for his 50.002 1D project.
 [You can find his github page here](https://github.com/aleextw).

 The assembler expects a separate instruction and data memory files.
-Place your data and instruction inside `./data`
+Place your data and instruction inside `./data`.
+We assume a 32-bit Beta Instruction length, and 16-bit data length.
+Instruction and data memory are **separated**.

 Usage: